maxknu/dbt-cloud-workato/README.md

 # What can you do with this connector
-Automate Data Transformation
+- Automate Data Transformation jobs
-Trigger Data Run (dbt build tasks)
+- Trigger Data Run (dbt build tasks)
-Monitor runs
+- Monitor runs in dbt Cloud